Last Night in Soho (song): Critical reception and legacy

 challenge life becomes very dull and boring and you end up making duff records".
 Dee left the band over a year later in September 1969 and appeared in the 1970 comedy film Every Home Should Have One starring Marty Feldman.

+Singer-songwriter Mike Scott of the Waterboys says that, in 1968, "Last Night in Soho" became the first record he ever bought, crediting it as the moment he realised he "knew [he] had to be in music".

 Having heard "Hold Tight", a 1966 hit single for Dave Dee, Dozy, Beaky, Mick & Tich, used in the Quentin Tarantino film Death Proof, film director Edgar Wright came upon "Last Night in Soho".
 His 2021 psychological horror film is named after the song.
 The song plays over the film's end credits.